MrF3lix/example-graphql-react/README.md

 This project is to show how we can integrate GraphQL in exisint projects that are based on React and Redux.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+For the GraphQL server I used the Launchpad webapp from Apollo.
+The code can be viewed here: https://launchpad.graphql.com/rrmm1rq3kn

 ## Available Scripts

 In the project directory, you can run: